 Granite Peak by Sherwin Williams (SW 6250)

 Granite Peak is a deep charcoal gray color with icy blue undertones.
+This color falls into the bluish gray category.
 It reads as a really cool gray and can feel more blue depending on it’s surroundings.

 Bracing Blue by Sherwin Williams (SW 6242)

-Bracing blue is so charming!
+Bracing blue is so charming and is the perfect grayish blue!
 It is saturated enough that it feels really welcoming and homey, but still has the gray undertones that keep it from overwhelming a space.
 This is a great way to bring blue into your home!

 Dockside Blue by Sherwin Williams

 Dockside Blue is a teal color with muddy gray undertones.
 It is rich and full of color, while still being only medium in darkness.
 This color is simply gorgeous and looks bluer the more of it you use – so keep that in mind if you plan to paint a whole room.